 Role in Disease

 Nonkeratinized stratified squamous epithelium is implicated in various diseases, including cancer and inflammatory conditions.
-For example, squamous cell carcinoma, a common type of cancer, can arise from this tissue in the oral cavity, esophagus, and other locations.
+Here's one way to look at it: squamous cell carcinoma, a common type of cancer, can arise from this tissue in the oral cavity, esophagus, and other locations.
 Understanding the molecular mechanisms that drive the development and progression of these cancers is crucial for developing effective therapies.

 Impact of Microbiome